Rule of Law

 In June 2022, NSSF appealed the lower court’s decision to the United States Court of Appeals for the Second Circuit, where CAC filed an amicus brief urging the court to affirm.

-Our brief begins by explaining that the Commerce Clause was the Framers’ response to state economic protectionism under the Articles of Confederation.
+Our brief began by explaining that the Commerce Clause was the Framers’ response to state economic protectionism under the Articles of Confederation.
 After the Revolutionary War, Congress’s inability to regulate commerce left the states unable to adopt a uniform response to the country’s economic depression.
 As each state developed its own trade policies designed to benefit local commerce, tensions rose, and states began taking retaliatory measures against each other.
 Recognizing the urgent need to restore harmony among the states, Congress adopted the Commerce Clause unanimously and with essentially no debate at the 1787 Constitutional Convention as a means to end the pattern of economic competition among the states that threatened to unravel the political union.

-As our brief further discusses, this history supports a narrow role for courts under the dormant Commerce Clause, limited to striking down protectionist state trade barriers but otherwise giving states wide leeway to legislate in ways that may affect interstate commerce.
+As our brief further discussed, this history supports a narrow role for courts under the dormant Commerce Clause, limited to striking down protectionist state trade barriers but otherwise giving states wide leeway to legislate in ways that may affect interstate commerce.
 Longstanding Supreme Court precedent reflects precisely that understanding.
 Despite a temporary deviation beyond that narrow function in the late nineteenth century, the Court has focused its dormant Commerce Clause jurisprudence on economic protectionism consistently for over a century now.
 And the Second Circuit has largely followed suit, repeatedly emphasizing that state health and safety laws, with neither the purpose nor effect of economic protectionism, are permissible under the Commerce Clause, even if they result in incidental effects on interstate commerce.

 Case Timeline